home-assistant/developers.home-assistant/docs/network_discovery.md

 ### Best practices

-- When connecting to Bluetooth devices with `BleakClient`, always use `BLEDevice` instead of the address to avoid the client starting a scanner to find the `BLEDevice`.
+- When connecting to Bluetooth devices with `BleakClient`, always use the `BLEDevice` object instead of the address to avoid the client starting a scanner to find the `BLEDevice`.
 Call the `bluetooth.async_ble_device_from_address` API if you only have the `address`.

 - Avoid reusing a `BleakClient` between connections since this will make connecting less reliable.